Social welfare payments and COVID-19 (coronavirus)

 If you are unable to collect your payment from the post offices due to illness or self-isolation, you can:

 - Leave your social welfare payment at the post office until you can collect it yourself.
 Your payment will be in the post office for at least 20 days after you were first due to collect it.
-All payments are available in the post office for 90 days.
+Some payments such as the State pension and payments to carers will be available in the post office for 90 days.

 - Nominate a temporary Agent to collect your payment.
 You can get a form for appointing a temporary Agent on the An Post website (pdf).